mxtommy/Kip/README.md

 - Anything displayed should be as big as possible in the given space
 - Touchscreen user experience should be excellent
 - Layout and configuration should be both easy to operate and flexible
-- Compatibility with Chromium browser and other device form factor improtant (**HELP WANTED)
+- Compatibility with Chromium browser and other device form factor important (**HELP WANTED)

 ## Themes and Night Mode features